maxsw02/lammps/doc/src/compute_efield_wolf_atom.rst

 This compute is part of the EXTRA-COMPUTE package.
 It is only enabled if LAMMPS was built with that package.

-This compute requires :doc:`neighbor styles 'bin' or 'nsq' <neighbor>`.

 Related commands
 """"""""""""""""